AngelaZhou779/CVL_SequenceAnaylsis/ViennaNotes.md

  - What do you do in a case where one mapper shows the SNP and the other does not (just get rid of it)?

+# related to filtering
+  repeatMasker - Given that we remove reads with low MAPPING quality (i.e. post mapping), would not this take care of most issues that repeatMasker would deal with?
+If not, what additional things does repeatMasker take care of (and what evidence is there that it improves estimates, or reduces bias)?
+Also where is the optimal place in the filtering steps to utilize repeatMasker?

+removing SNPs near indels - Some protocols remove SNPs that are within 5bp of indels.
+However, if indel realignment has been used (via GATK) is this still necessary.
+If so, is the GATK indel realignment step still necessary?
+Also why within 5bp of indels?
+Also what is the optimal way of doing this step if necessary (VCFtools seems like it can do it).
+Is there a way to go back and only focus on the indels (even if there is higher uncertainty in their frequency due to mis-identification sometimes)?

+removing SNPs with very low frequency - How is this optimally determined, and how should it relate to both pool size and depth of sequencing coverage (i.e. average genome coverage) of the pool?

+removing regions with very high numbers of reads covering it - How is the cutoff for this optimally determined.
+Also if the main concern is that there is a duplicated local region in the samples (but not in the reference genome), could this not be fixed, by altering the reference genome to include duplicate regions?
+Or what if the duplicated region is polymorphic and is causative?
+Is it worth creating a polymorphism for the local duplicated region?

+Related to this question, has anyone made a Drosophila melanogaster pan-genome reference (including many of the insertion and duplication polymorphism)?
+Would this not be a better choice as a reference for syntenic mapping?

+Removing SNPs with low read coverage (and thus low evidence of a polymorphic site).
+Since we are potentially interested in some fairly rare alleles (at least in the ancestral pool), are 2-3 reads that identify a SNP (post de-duplication in Picard obviously) enough?

+# Related to QC

+QC checks at each stage - Obviously there are tools like FastQC for raw reads, and SAMSTAT (or deeptools, samtools or qualimap) for SAM/BAM files.
+How about for checking VCF (VCFtools, Bcftools in samtools) or pileup or sync files?
+Any good QC tools we should be using?
+Advice on what to be on the look out that might be red flags?

+# after identifying SNPs or genes of interest
+- Besides SNPeff or Gowinda..
+How much time should be spent going back to regions of interest and looking at the mapped reads in IGV (to double check that nothing is amiss, etc..).
+Other tools besides the standard Gene Ontology ones?